 Four general rules:

-There are four essential principles of trademark law.
+There are four main parts of trademark law.
 These are 1) “avoid confusion with existing marks”; 2) “don’t try to claim the normal marks (names) of a product or service”; 3) “a trademark only has meaning in the context of a particular class of product or service”; and 4) “use it or lose it.”

 Try to be either distinctive or suggestive:

 The USPTO will reject marks that too closely resemble the common name or logo of a product or service as being “generic.”
-But trademarks or names that are “fanciful,” — that have no obvious correlation to a product or service will often be accepted and registered.
-“Suggestive” marks are also allowed.
+But trademarks or names that are “fanciful,” — that have no obvious connection to a product or service will often be accepted and registered.
+The USPTO will also allow “Suggestive” marks.
 But if you describe the product or service too closely, watch out.
 The USPTO examiner may deem these marks to be “descriptive.”
-To get a descriptive mark allowed, you have to agree to first register it on the USPTO “secondary register” for five years.
+In this case, you will have to initially register it on the USPTO “secondary register” for the first five years.
 During this time, it is difficult to enforce the mark.
 But, after five years of use in trade, absent objection by outsiders, you can then file to upgrade your “seasoned” descriptive mark to full trademark status on the “primary register.”

 Note that the word “Trademark” contains “trade.”
 But trade in what?
 Under both US and international law, trademark offices try to cram all products and services into a limited number of different classes.
-Recycling the same names within a class is generally not tolerated.
+The USPTO will usually not allow you to recycle the same names within a class.
 However, you can often reuse the same names for other products or services in other classes.
 The USPTO usually examines the submissions on a per-class basis.
 But they occasionally do cross-check between classes if they think the possibility of confusion is high.

 You have a limited time to prove commercial use:

 The USPTO grants trademarks on a “use it or lose it” basis.
 It is possible to reserve some names for up to a few years on an “intent to use” filing.
-But ultimately, to get the trademark, you need to provide proof that you are using the mark in commerce by submitting a “specimen.”
+But ultimately, to get the trademark, you need to provide proof that you are using the mark in commerce.
+Here you submit a “specimen.”
 This specimen is often a photograph of sales receipts, website purchase pages, and the like.
-They require photos under the theory that pictures provide better proof that you are using the trademark name in real trade.
-These days, the USPTO examiners will also flag specimens that they think are too manipulated.
+This is because pictures provide better proof that you are using the trademark name in real trade.
+The USPTO examiners will also flag specimens that they think are too manipulated.

 Other tricky areas:

-There are many other complexities of trademark law as well.
-Searches can be tricky because the underlying legal standard for trademark infringement is “the possibility of confusion.”
+There are many other aspects of trademark law as well.
+Searches can be tricky because the legal standard for trademark infringement is “the possibility of confusion.”
 Don’t be confused and think that the criteria are “the same spelling.”
-It is not, and trying to use an alternate spelling of a previously registered mark can get you in trouble.
+It is not.
+Trying to use an alternate spelling of a previously registered mark can get you in trouble.